-- 7.1 In general, a conflict of interest exists for employees who use their position at BCCIE to benefit themselves, friends, family1 or relatives2. - 7.2 An employee shall not use his or her position with BCCIE to pursue or advance their personal interests, the interests of a family member, friend, relative, employee, business associate, corporation, union or partnership, or the interests of a person to whom the employee owes an obligation. - 7.3 An employee shall avoid any situation in which there is, or may appear to be, potential conflict3 which could appear4 to interfere with the employee's judgment in making decisions in the best interest of BCCIE. - 7.4 There are a variety of situations that could give rise to a conflict of interest.
+- 7.1 In general, a conflict of interest exists for employees who use their position at BCCIE to benefit themselves, friends, family or relatives2. - 7.2 An employee shall not use his or her position with BCCIE to pursue or advance their personal interests, the interests of a family member, friend, relative, employee, business associate, corporation, union or partnership, or the interests of a person to whom the employee owes an obligation. - 7.3 An employee shall avoid any situation in which there is, or may appear to be, potential conflict3 which could appear4 to interfere with the employee's judgment in making decisions in the best interest of BCCIE. - 7.4 There are a variety of situations that could give rise to a conflict of interest.
 These include, but are not limited to: accepting gifts, entertainment, favours or kickbacks from suppliers or other organizations, close or family relationships with outside suppliers or other organizations, passing confidential information to competitors or other interested parties or using confidential information inappropriately.
-Without limitation, the following are examples of the types of conduct and situations that can lead to a conflict of interest: - (i) influencing BCCIE to lease equipment from a business owned by the employee's family member or relative; - (ii) taking personal advantage of an opportunity available to BCCIE that the employee learned about through their position at BCCIE, unless BCCIE has clearly and irrevocably decided against pursuing the opportunity, and the opportunity is also available to the public;
+Without limitation, the following are examples of the types of conduct and situations that can lead to a conflict of interest: - (i) influencing BCCIE to lease equipment from a business owned by the employee's family member or relative; - (ii) taking personal advantage of an opportunity available to BCCIE that the employee learned about through their position at BCCIE, unless BCCIE has clearly and irrevocably decided against pursuing the opportunity, and the opportunity is also available to the public; - (iii) influencing BCCIE to allocate funds to an institution or school where the employee or his or her family or relative works, studies or is involved; - (iv) participating in a decision by BCCIE to hire or promote a family member or relative of the employee;